mikavir/heartcare-hub/TESTING.md

 ## Form Testing

-I have succesfuly tested the form in the contact.form by submitting it via post using the [Code Institute form dump](https://formdump.codeinstitute.net/).
-I have changed this now to redirect to confirmation-page.html via get for a better user experience and feedback.
+I have succesfuly tested the form in the contact page by submitting it via "post" using the [Code Institute Form Dump](https://formdump.codeinstitute.net/).
+This has now been changed to redirect to confirmation-page.html via "get" for a better user experience and feedback.
 This will be changed in the future, once I have the required backend to store the data.

 - ![screenshot](documentation/form-test.png)